Factors to Consider

 • What is the right balance between monthly plan premium and cost-sharing?

-I already have coverage, should I get Part B?
+I already have coverage, should I get Medicare Part B?

 Remember, coverage based on current employment doesn’t include: